LinuxlasGNUleaf/TankGame/README.md

 ## Introduction
 This is a pygame-project on Python 3.6, using the libraries **pygame**, math, random, os and numpy.
-The goal of this project is to create a small tank game where you control a Tank and fight against an AI opponent.
+The goal of this project is to create a small tank game where you control a Tank and fight against one or more AI opponents.

 ## Development